 WHAT CAN I DO TO EASE MY COCCYX PAIN?

-Applying ice to the area may help with pain management in the initial angry stages as well as avoiding the purchase of expensive cushions.
-Try this instead- 2 rolled-up towels, positioned like train tracks so that the sit bones and upper thighs are supported and parallel to them.
-This will help to offload the coccyx and also help to normalise your sitting position.
+Try this instead: 2 rolled-up towels, positioned like train tracks so that the sit bones and upper thighs are supported and parallel to them.
+This will help to offload pressure on your coccyx, ease pain and also help to normalise your sitting position.

 Addressing coccyx pain is not simple and takes time to heal with the right assessment and management.
 90% of cases can be managed conservatively, sometimes including the use of NSAIDs and/or steroid injections (Lirette et al. 2014), whilst others may require surgery.

 If you are experiencing a pain in the butt that’s not resolving, please call/WhatsApp on 9780 7274 or get in touch over email to make an appointment with a qualified Women’s Health Physiotherapist.

 You can also visit our website to learn about other women’s conditions we treat through physiotherapy and how we can help you.